rcc-uchicago/submit/README.md

 #### Client

-Modify the form elements in `client/index.html` according to your needs.
+Modify the form elements in [`client/index.html`](https://github.com/rcc-uchicago/submit/blob/master/client/index.html#L40-L52) according to your needs.

-Change the hostname and port for the server on [these lines of `main.js`](https://github.com/rcc-uchicago/submit/blob/master/client/main.js#L4-5).
-The url of the server reflects the hostname and port [here](https://github.com/rcc-uchicago/submit/blob/master/client/main.js#L58).
+The client assumes the server is running on `localhost` using port `8001`.
+If you run the server elsewhere, be sure to change the `host` and `port` vars in [`client/main.js`](https://github.com/rcc-uchicago/submit/blob/master/client/main.js#L4-5).

 #### Server